Helen Reddy Dead, ‘I Am Woman’ Singer And Feminist Icon Dies At 78

 In addition, the Pointer Sisters recalled that their first television performance was on Reddy’s 1973 variety show as they shared a vintage concert poster for a joint billing with the Australian hitmaker.
 The group offered condolences to the late singer’s family and friends.

-Prime Minister of Australia Julia Gillard also paid tribute To Reddy’s legacy in a social media post seen below.
+Prime Minister of Australia, Julia Gillard, also paid tribute to Reddy’s legacy in a social media post seen below.

 We have lost a global feminist icon in Helen Reddy.
 For decades her song ‘I am Woman’ has given full-throated voice to our fight for gender equality.
 Every word still relevant, no message dated, including we have ‘a long, long way to go’.
 Her legacy will endure.
 Hear us roar.